mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 the largest of which is in distant circumbinary orbit around the smaller two, which orbit each other around a common center of mass.
 There are two key worlds in the system: Heraldia and Gyga.
-Heraldia orbits Uli- Beta, the second largest star in the system, while the gas giant Gyga orbits Uli-Alpha, the largest of the three red dwarves.
+Heraldia orbits Uli-Beta, the second largest star in the system, while the gas giant Gyga orbits Uli-Alpha, the largest of the three red dwarves.